Riding after Hip Replacement: Safely back in the saddle with modern hip prosthesis

 Typical timeframes for riders

-Most patients can start riding again about 2 months after surgery – depending on their individual progress and consultation with their doctor.
+Most patients dürfen about 2 months after the operation again with the riding begin again – depending on the individual course and Rücksprache with the doctor.

 Step-by-step guide: getting back in the saddle with a hip replacement